jchatel/quickmail-next-docs/inbox-settings/buying-gmail-accounts-domains-through-quickmail.md

 - How to renew domains?

 - Can I change the DNS records of the domain?

+- Can I bring my own domain and get email accounts from QuickMail?

 ## Why Buy Google Email Accounts in QuickMail?